Director, School Quality Support

 Location: Los Angeles or Sacramento preferred

-Description of Job: The Director, School Quality Support will help schools in improving their performance and utilizing alternative measures where appropriate to identify success in increasing student learning.
+Description of Job: The Director, School Quality Support will help schools in improving their performance and utilizing alternative measures, where appropriate, to identify success in increasing student learning.
 These responsibilities will be accomplished through extensive engagement with charter school leaders, school site visits, connections to resources and the development of supports.

 Overview of Responsibilities

-The ideal candidate will have successful experience as a former charter school leader with deep instructional leadership expertise.
+The ideal candidate will have successful experience as a charter school leader with deep instructional leadership expertise.
 The person will have experience with a variety of school data-based assessments and how these internal measures can be used to tell a compelling story of student growth at the time of a charter school's renewal.
 This person will have a proven record of success in improving outcomes for all students and in supporting adult learning and leadership development.
 The role requires a commitment to the principle that chronically underperforming charter schools should be closed.

-A trusted source of data and information on the California charter school movement, CCSA's School Performance, Research and Accountability Team authors significant original research documenting charter schools' academic performance.
+A trusted source of data and information on the California charter school movement, CCSA's School Performance, Accountability and Research Team authors significant original research documenting charter schools' academic performance.
 The team also manages CCSA's accountability initiative, where CCSA has been a national leader in accelerating the growth of high performing charter schools, providing proactive support to struggling schools, and using every lever possible to close and/or improve chronically underperforming charter schools.
 The team strives to ensure that the public and member schools have a complete and actionable picture of school performance, maintaining a focus on issues of equity and access, and impacting policy to accelerate charter schools' success.

 - Provides persuasive leadership and effective communication to help encourage California charter schools to adopt accountability as a key tenet of charter flexibility and freedom in exchange for academic outcomes.

 - Conducts outreach to charter leaders and site visits to schools in the third and/or fourth years of their five-year charter term, offering developed supports and connections to resources.
-This may include recommending partners or connections to high performing schools who can provide targeted assistance or serve as models, creating networks of peer to peer supports to facilitate the identification and sharing of best practices, and promoting the use of assessment management systems and data sharing at the school level.
+This may include recommending partners or connections to high-performing schools who can provide targeted assistance or serve as models, creating networks of peer-to-peer supports to facilitate the identification and sharing of best practices, and promoting the use of assessment management systems and data sharing at the school level.

-Supports the implementation of CCSA's Public Call for Non-Renewal process in contacting and working with schools that fall below CCSA's Minimum Accountability Criteria.
+Supports the implementation of CCSA's Public Call for Non-Renewal process in contacting and working with schools that fall below CCSA's minimum accountability criteria.

-- Conducts courageous conversations with charter school board members, executive and site leadership, notifying them when have not qualified for CCSA advocacy support due to their school's chronic underperformance.
+- Conducts courageous conversations with charter school board members, executive and site leadership, notifying them when they have not qualified for CCSA advocacy support due to their school's chronic underperformance.